-To request environment provisioning, you will need to have cleared a payment for the Magento Commerce Cloud subscription and completed an on-boarding call with Magento.
+To request environment provisioning, you will need to have cleared a payment for the Cloud for Adobe Commerce subscription and completed an on-boarding call with Magento.

 To receive SSH access, provide public SSH keys in the ticket for the environments.
 You should receive the SSH URL for these environments in your project information from Magento.

 Deploy to Staging and Production

 The Project Web Interface provides full features to create, manage, and deploy code branches in your Integration, Staging, and Production environments for Starter and Pro plans.
 You can also use SSH and CLI commands to complete these process.
 Previously for Pro plans, you could only use SSH and CLI commands for Staging and Production.